MJx0/AndKittyInjector/README.md

 <h2>Notes: </h2>

-- When using -hide do not use libray constructor, instead define and export a function called hide_init
+- When using -hide do not use library constructor, instead define and export a function called hide_init

 ```cpp
 extern "C" __attribute__((used)) void hide_init()